article background

 Fact Checked Fact Checked

-The new high-speed service is already available in most major cities and metro areas.
-The technology is being rolled out worldwide, with very few phone brands that haven’t yet jumped on the bandwagon.
-You can find our breakdown on the best 5G phones here.
-In this Canstar Blue guide, we will run through what 5G is and whether it is worth getting your hands on the new tech.
+5G technology is being rolled out worldwide, and virtually every phone brand has jumped on the bandwagon.
+In this Canstar Blue guide, we will run through what 5G is and whether it’s worth buying a new 5G phone just yet.

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.

-5G is the next generation of mobile network technology being rolled out across the country and worldwide by major carriers.
-5G data speeds are super fast, potentially offering download speeds of one gigabit per second (1 Gbps) or faster, but it’s still in the early days.
-Maximum 5G speeds are theoretically faster than those offered by the NBN, which offers potential speeds up to 1Gbps.
-This is why some have labelled 5G as an NBN killer, although it’s more of a complement to NBN than a total replacement.
+5G is the next generation of mobile network technology, currently being rolled out across the country and worldwide by major carriers.
+5G data speeds are extremely fast, potentially offering download speeds of one gigabit per second (1 Gbps) or faster.

-• Network Capacity: 5G is projected to have a bandwidth able to accommodate up to 100x more network traffic than previous technology.
-This means that being unable to use your phone for even the most simple tasks at a crowded event should be a thing of the past.
+• Network capacity: 5G is projected to have a bandwidth able to accommodate up to 100x more network traffic than previous technology.
+This means you’ll have faster speeds and a stronger performance, even at crowded events.

 Is 5G better than 4G?

 The short answer is yes, 5G is better than 4G.
-Theoretically, 5G is going to be capable of reaching speeds 20 times faster than 4G, reducing lag on video calls, making it quicker to send and receive texts and have a smoother social media scrolling experience.
+Theoretically, 5G is capable of reaching speeds 20 times faster than 4G, reducing lag on video calls, making it quicker to send and receive texts and have a smoother social media scrolling experience.

-Can I use a 5G phone on the 4G network?
+Can I use a 5G phone on a 4G network?

 Yes!
 Even if you live in an area that doesn’t yet have access to 5G, if your device is 5G-enabled, you will still be able to use it on the 4G network.

-The following table shows a selection of 24-month 128GB Samsung Galaxy S23 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
+The following table shows a selection of 24-month 256GB Samsung Galaxy S24 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest and then by data allowance, largest to smallest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 There are a couple of things that you should consider when making a purchase decision.

-Depending on where you live, you may already be able to access the 5G network.
-However, as the technology is still being rolled out, it may be a while before you’re able to connect, especially for customers in more remote areas.
-Therefore, if you’re not even able to access it yet, having a phone that is not 5G-enabled isn’t going to make a difference.
+Depending on where you live, you may already be able to access your telco’s 5G network.
+However, as the technology is still being rolled out, customers in more remote areas may still be waiting for coverage.
+Therefore, if you’re not able to access 5G, you don’t need to jump on a 5G phone just yet.

-Telstra has confirmed, however, that it aims to cover 95% of the population with its 5G network by mid-2025, with Optus and Vodafone having similar plans to expand coverage, so being prepared and having a phone that is 5G-enabled isn’t a bad idea.
+However, Telstra has confirmed that it aims to cover 95% of the population with its 5G network by mid-2025, with Optus and Vodafone having similar plans to expand coverage.
+So if you’re in the market for a new smartphone, looking for a device that’s 5G-ready means you won’t be limited to 4G.

-Keep in mind that even if you’re not yet covered by 5G, you’ll still be able to use 5G-ready phones on your telco’s 4G and 3G networks.
-Therefore, if you’re eyeing a particular 5G phone, but don’t live in an area that is covered by 5G yet, you can still use your device at 4G speeds.
+Keep in mind that even if you’re not yet covered by 5G, you’ll still be able to use 5G-ready phones on your telco’s 4G network.

-New phones are not necessarily a cheap investment, even with the variety of offers out there.
+New phones aren’t always a cheap investment, even with the variety of models and price points on offer.
 However, as networks roll out and more manufacturers adopt 5G technology, phones with 5G capabilities are becoming much more affordable.

 Premium phones now generally come with 5G as standard, and many mid-range devices also offer 5G connectivity.
-But more basic and budget phones still tend to stick to 4G-only.
+Budget phones still tend to stick to 4G-only, but you can find 5G-ready phones starting from around $250 outright.

-The last thing that is important to consider is what you actually use your phone for.
+The last thing that is important to consider is what you use your phone for.
 If you are an avid social media user and regularly use your phone for activities that require super-fast speeds and reliable network connections, a 5G phone may be the best option for you.
-However, if you’re more of a light phone user, or only really use it to make calls and receive texts, a 5G phone may not be worth it for now.

 Share this article